StatCan/aaw/docs/en/1-Experiments/Kubeflow.md

 ## Configuring your server

-- You will get a template to create your notebook server. **Note:** the name of your server must be lowercase letters with hyphens. **No spaces, and no underscores.**
+- You will get a template to create your notebook server. **Note:** the name of your server can consist of only lowercase letters, numbers, and hyphens. **No spaces, and no underscores.**

+- You will need to specify a namespace.
+By default you will have a default namespace for your account, but for projects you may need to select the namespace created specifically for that project.
+Otherwise the notebook server you create may not have access rights to resources required for the project.

-- You'll need to choose an image.
+- You will need to choose an image.
 Check the name of the images and choose one that matches what you want to do.
 (Don't know which one to choose?
 Check out your options [here](./Selecting-an-Image.md).)

 ![Choose an Image](../images/kubeflow_image_selection.jpg)

-- You will also need to specify a namespace.
-By default you will have a default namespace for your account, but for projects you may need to select the namespace created specifically for that project.
-Otherwise the notebook server you create may not have access rights to resources required for the project.

 ## CPU and Memory